A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Gastrointestinal Lesions Application

 Figure \ref{fig:F2} compares variational and Monte Carlo estimates of the predictive probabilities for all the units, under the two models.
 To estimate the predictive probabilities we split the dataset in six folds, four having $13$ observations and two having $12$ observations.
 Then, we compute the predictive probabilities for the observations in each fold, using the units in the remaining five folds to obtain the posterior distribution.
-As it can be noticed from Figure \ref{fig:F2}, the two models provide similar, but not identical, predictive probabilities, whose values are almost the same when comparing Monte Carlo and variational estimates.
-This result confirms the excellent performance of the proposed blocked partially--factorized approximation in high--dimensional settings, especially when $p>n$.
-Indeed, by slightly increasing the dimension of the training set, the number of $\bbeta$ samples per second produced by Algorithm \ref{algo:samplingIID} rapidly decreases from $75$ to $50$ in model \eqref{eq5}, whereas the variational strategy still requires about $0.25$ seconds to converge and $16$ seconds to compute the functionals.
-The overall out--of--sample predictive accuracy under the two models is about $66.5\%$.
-Considering the simplicity of the multinomial probit models implemented, these values are quite satisfactory when compared with the $73.68\%$ accuracy obtained under sophisticated black--box machine learning algorithms \citep{mesejo2016}.
+As clarified in Figure \ref{fig:F2}, the two models provide similar, but not identical, predictive probabilities, whose values are almost the same when comparing the Monte Carlo and variational estimates.
+This result confirms the excellent performance of the proposed blocked partially-factorized approximation in high-dimensional settings, especially when the dimension of $\bbeta$ is higher than the sample size.
+Indeed, by slightly increasing the dimension of the training set, the number of $\bbeta$ samples per second produced by Algorithm \ref{algo:samplingIID} rapidly decreases from $75$ to $50$ in model~\eqref{eq5}, whereas the variational strategy still requires about $0.25$ seconds to converge and $16$ seconds to compute the functionals.
+The overall out-of-sample predictive accuracy under the two models is about $66.5\%$.
+Considering the simplicity of the multinomial probit models implemented, these values are quite satisfactory when compared with the $73.68\%$ accuracy obtained under sophisticated black-box machine learning algorithms \citep{mesejo2016}.